aureliusbd/tinybEEr/README.md

 Raw classifier model code exported from Edge Impulse for manual editing if desired.

 # tinybEEr_flatbEEr_dataSet - Sheet1.csv
-Dataset used to train model.
+Dataset of flat beer used to train final model.

+# ----------To Run----------
+Extract ei-beermodel-arduino-1.0.3.zip to local Arduino library folder, then open BeerClassifier.ino in Arduino IDE.
+Compile sketch and load to Arduino Nano 33 BLE Sense board.